The Picard group of the compactified universal Jacobian: introduction

 The fact that the second map in \eqref{E:comp-Pic} is an isomorphism follows by comparing Theorem \ref{T:MainThmB}\eqref{T:MainThmB1} and Theorem \ref{T:ERW-thm}\eqref{T:ERW-thm2} using the formula

 \end{proof}

 \emph{Acknowledgements.}

 The first author would like to thank Lucia Caporaso for suggesting this problem to her while a PhD student of hers.
 We thank Alexis Kouvidakis for pointing out to us the reference \cite[p.
 514]{kou2} which simplified the proof of Theorem \ref{order-gerbe}.
 We are grateful to Oscar Randal-Williams for some enlightening discussions on the paper \cite{ERW} and for pointing out to us a mistake in a previous version of Lemma \ref{L:Xi-theta}.
+We thank F. Poma, M. Talpo and F. Tonini for pointing out that the proof of Theorem \ref{T:taut-rel} gives a priori only relations in the rational Picard group.
+We are grateful to the referee for suggesting an interesting connection between the Picard groups of the universal Jacobian and of the universal symmetric product, which is now included in subsection \ref{S:univ-sym}.
 We have benefited from useful conversations with Gilberto Bini, Silvia Brannetti and Claudio Fontanari.